 Cookies can be classified by their lifespan and the website to which cookies belong.

-The lifespan of Cookies are either:
+The Lifespans of Cookies are Either:

 Session Cookies. – These are temporary and deleted once the user closes their web browsers.